Into the Trollbriar

 “–and that’s when Patton, he’s another one of my cousins on the Arthollos side, decided that enough was enough and told that tax collector where he could stick his twelve missing gold coins.
 He then worked a spell that transformed the official writ the tax collector carried into a picture of the man bent over with his head right up his own behind.
-Well, needless to say, that tax collector was not happy.”
+Well, needless to say, that tax collector wasn’t happy.”
 Mathos chuckles, remembering.
 “Of course, the truly funny part was, later on the very same day that Patton sent the tax collector packing empty-handed and fuming, he found the pouch with the dozen coins buried underneath some scrolls in one of the drawers of his desk.
 Turns out he had forgotten to pay the tax after all!”

 Mathos chuckles and shakes his head with amusement, as though he’s reached the punchline of a particularly good joke.
 Elaine and Jake share another look.
 Scarlet, who has slipped to the rear of the group, casts a dark frown forward from her position several horselengths behind.
 Mathos pauses to take a breath and let out a long sigh — his stomach rumbles noisily during the relative silence — and then he chuckles a little more.